lingfennan/app-rewriter/README.md

 ```

 # Dependencies #
-This repo depends on app-search and reachability-and-perm-analysis.
+This repo depends on app-search.
 - app-search is included as a submodule in third-party, because it is hosted on GitHub.
-- reachability-and-perm-analysis is placed in the same project([link](https://bitbucket.org/gplviolation/reachability-and-perm-analysis)),
-because it is hosted on BitBucket.